10 Social Etiquette Tips For Interview & Assessment Centre Success

 As an absolute minimum candidates are expected to arrive on time and be well presented.
 (Have your best business outfit professionally cleaned a few days prior, get a sharp haircut, polish your shoes etc.)

 It is vital that you thoroughly prepare beforehand and the extent of your preparation will become clear as the day unfolds, to both yourself (during any difficult interview moments or tricky assessment exercises) and also to the assessors who will gauge your hunger for the role by the amount of preparation it appears you did beforehand.
-(Read my article ‘How To Prepare For An Interview Or Assessment Centre‘ for some expert guidance.)
+(Read our article ‘How To Prepare For An Interview Or Assessment Centre‘ for some expert guidance.)

 Be sure to visit the Resources & Tools page for essential equipment to ensure you look the part.